What Makes A Customer 'Vulnerable'?

 This half-day virtual training course is ideal for anyone handling customer conversations on a regular basis, especially when the subject of suicide arises.
 The course also covers how to build and maintain personal mental and emotional resilience during and after these conversations.

-Virtual training course to increase awareness and understanding of vulnerable customers
+Virtual training course to increase awareness and understanding of financial hardship.

 Virtual training course to increase awareness and understanding of bereaved customers

 This half-day training course provides a solid understanding of bereavement, how it may impact customers and the way in which they engage with organisations.
 We will explore how to support bereaved customers with empathy and respect in practical and reasonable ways to avoid any additional distress.

 It is always a pleasure to be asked to add some thoughts to an article.
 Here are some of my latest contributions, including lots of advice, ideas and guidance to help you on your journey supporting vulnerable customers.

 Bucks Free Press

 A volunteer from Aylesbury has won a national award for her hard work at Young Enterprise.

 The national charity that aims to motivate young people to succeed in the world of work relies heavily on it’s 6,500 volunteers.

 Helen Pettifer been volunteering with Young Enterprise since 2017 and has been awarded with the charity’s national ‘Volunteer of the Year’ award.